BOARD

 HONORARY CHAIRS

-Jan Van Hove, UNIVERSITY OF LEUVEN (KU LEUVEN)
+Jan Van Hove, KBC Bank & Verzekering and UNIVERSITY OF LEUVEN (KU LEUVEN)